-It is also possible to change a card's usage group via Smart Client.
-For more information, see the Smart Client Guide.
+It is also possible to change a card's usage group using Thredd Portal or Smart Client.
+For more information, see the Thredd Portal Guide, or the Smart Client Guide.

-5.3.2 Dynamic vs. Static Card Art
+5.4.2 Dynamic vs. Static Card Art

 There are two options to configure the card art that is displayed to the cardholder at the time of tokenisation: